nextflow-io/nextflow/docs/executor.rst

 The amount of resources requested by each job submission is defined by the following process directives:

 * :ref:`process-cpus`
+* :ref:`process-queue`
 * :ref:`process-time`
 * :ref:`process-memory`
 * :ref:`process-clusterOptions`

+.. note:: SLURM `partitions` can be considered jobs queues.
+Nextflow allows to set partitions by using the above ``queue``
+    directive.

 .. _pbs-executor: